 I have to admit, one could easily mistake the milky chocolate coating and rich caramel filling for their dairy-filled nemesis.
 Oh, and did I mention that they come in flavors?
 Each four-count box includes a Ginger, Orange, Almond and Hazelnut salted caramel – all organic, all vegan, all indulgent.

-In order to keep all of their boxed chocolate goodness in one easy review post, I’m adding our Dark Chocolate Nuts & Chews review, though these gems are only offered in the fall and winter months (October through year end for the Christmas variety, and January through Valentine’s Day for the everyday variety).
+Though these gems are only offered in the fall and winter months (October through year end for the Christmas variety, and January through Valentine’s Day for the everyday variety).

 Please note that the varieties in this box may have changed slightly since our initial review notes though the photo above is current.
 I’ll update if we trial them again!